Imagination Tech faces competition for MIPS buy

-LONDON Microprocessing firm Imagination Technologies' (IMG.L) $60 million pursuit of the operating business of MIPS Technologies MIPS.O faces competition after the U.S. company received a higher bid from a rival firm.
+LONDON British microprocessing firm Imagination Technologies' $60 million pursuit of the operating business of MIPS Technologies faces competition after the U.S. company received a higher bid from a rival firm.

-Imagination, which is looking to buy the MIPS business to gain patents and step up its challenge to an increasingly dominant ARM Holdings ARM.L, said on Wednesday that the MIPS board continues to recommend its offer.
+Imagination, which is looking to buy the MIPS business to gain patents and step up its challenge to an increasingly dominant ARM Holdings, said on Wednesday that the MIPS board continues to recommend its offer.

-That could change, however, after MIPS said on Tuesday that it will start talks with mobile chip designer CEVA (CEVA.O), which has made a $75 million bid, as MIPS believes that proposal could lead to a superior deal.
+That could change, however, after MIPS said on Tuesday that it will start talks with mobile chip designer CEVA, which has made a $75 million bid, as MIPS believes that proposal could lead to a superior deal.

 "Imagination is monitoring the situation and will provide a further update in due course," the British company said in its statement.